lammps/lammps/doc/src/Build_extras.rst

       the default accordingly.
 During the build procedure the provided .pyx file(s) will be automatically translated to C++ code and compiled.
-      Please do **not** run ``cythonize`` manually in the ``src/MLIAP`` folder, as that can lead to compilation errors if PYTHON support is not included.
+      Please do **not** run ``cythonize`` manually in the ``src/MLIAP`` folder, as that can lead to compilation errors if Python support is not enabled.
       If you did by accident, please remove the generated .cpp and .h files.

    .. tab:: Traditional make